Juan Cruz González

-Juan Cruz González (born 2 December 1996) is an Argentine professional footballer who plays as a right-back for Chacarita Juniors.
+Juan Cruz González (born 2 December 1996) is an Argentine professional footballer who plays as a right-back for Liga 1 club Sporting Cristal.

 Career

 González began his Chacarita Juniors career in 2016, he was an unused substitute for a Primera B Nacional game against Juventud Unida on 27 February.
 On 8 March, González made his professional debut for the club in an away league victory to Villa Dálmine.
 Fifteen further appearances came during 2016, prior to twenty-one in 2016–17 which included his first career goal on 16 September 2016 versus Crucero del Norte; Chacarita won promotion to the Argentine Primera División in 2016–17.
 His debut in the top-flight arrived on 17 September 2017 against Atlético Tucumán.

 Personal life

 In September 2020, it was confirmed that González had tested positive for COVID-19 amid the pandemic; he was asymptomatic.